Do you like to sell items online? If so, you’ve likely heard of eBay. Many people think the platform is the best place to sell stuff online.

 - Pros: No fees, instant buyback offers, free return shipping

-- Cons: Final quote may be lower than the initial estimate, may make more on eBay
+- Cons: Final quote might be lower than the initial estimate, may make more on eBay

 Best for: BuyBackWorld is best for selling used phones and tablets.

-To sell your used electronics and know exactly how much money you’ll receive check out Backflip (formerly Whistle).
-They provide an instant, guaranteed offer or they’ll return your device at no charge.
+To sell your used electronics and know exactly how much money you’ll receive, check out Swappa.
+They provide an instant trade-in offer with free shipping, or they’ll return your device at no charge.

-Some of the devices you can sell through Backflip include:
+Some of the devices you can sell include:

 - Apple Watches